 By the year 2100, if people are still adding the same amount of carbon dioxide into the air that they do today, the oceans will be more than twice as acidic as they were before the Industrial Revolution.
 (The Industrial Revolution began more than 200 years ago and describes the rapid growth of industry.)

 “We don’t really give it much thought,” says Peter Neill, “but [ocean acidification] may be one of the most important aspects of what’s going on [with climate change].
 And it may be the one that lasts the longest.”
 Neill directs the World Ocean Observatory in Boothbay Harbor, Maine.

 When carbon dioxide dissolves into the sea, it starts a chemical reaction.
 The carbon dioxide and water molecules combine with calcium carbonate to produce molecules called bicarbonates.
 And that poses a problem for all of the animals that rely on seawater’s calcium carbonate to make shells or skeletons.

 Even though bicarbonate sounds like carbonate, it’s useless to sea animals, from snails and clams to sea butterflies.
 These animals can’t build shells from bicarbonates.
 And without their protective shells, such animals can die or will certainly be eaten in greater numbers.
 As greater amounts of carbon dioxide enter the ocean, more and more carbonates transform into bicarbonates.

 But if people reduce the amount of carbon dioxide they put in the air, then less will end up in the ocean.
-The International Panel on Climate Change, a large group of climate scientists, has concluded that to avoid major destruction to the world’s oceans, by 2050 people must cut carbon dioxide emissions in half.
-(The IPCC was established by the United Nations and pulls together the latest science to try and determine how climate change will affect people and Earth’s ecosystems.)
+The International Panel on Climate Change is a large group of climate scientists.
+It has concluded that to avoid major destruction to the world’s oceans, by 2050 people must cut CO2 emissions in half.
+(The IPCC was established by the United Nations and pulls together the latest science to gauge how climate change will affect people and Earth’s ecosystems.)